Personal trainer websites that grow with you.

 This often leads to advice that isn't specific to a business to consumer personal training business.
 Nor does that advice consider the user experience a potential client might have on your website.

-Simply put, you probably should list your prices on your fitness website.
+Simply put, you probably should list your personal trainer rates on your fitness website.
 If you genuinely can't, then at least list a "from" price.
 Here's why:

 In short, listing your prices makes things simpler, easier for your website visitors and time saving for your.
 Here's a bit more about that.